christophevg/christophe.vg/about/things/_posts/2013-06-01-Revisiting_Higher_Education.markdown

 An important _side-note_ here is that they don't take on one specific curriculum.
-During these five years they possibly discover that their actual interest lies somewhere else - maybe they encountered an interesting company or did a course suddenly ring a different bell, or simply did they have had some time to explore and now start to zoom in into one specific topic of interest.
-The only requirement is that at the end of their period, they should have accumulated enough credits to comply with the minimal regulations required by the discipline they want to graduate in at that time.
+During these five years they possibly discover that their actual interest lies somewhere else - maybe they encountered an interesting company or did a course suddenly ring a different bell, or simply did they have some time to explore and now start to zoom in on one specific topic of interest.
+The only requirement is that at the end of their studies, they should have accumulated enough credits to comply with the minimal regulations required by the discipline they want to graduate in at that time.

 As I see it, this form of education would be a win-win-win situation, where both the student, the industry and the higher educational institutes would